guillermoamaral/Webside/docs/README.md

 Again, the key point here is to keep the required API as simple as possible to ease its porting to an specific Smalltalk system, and then innovate on the presentation layer a much as the imagination flies.

-\*_This transcript is used to emit notifications from the front-end side, such as API errors, but it is not connected to the Transcript global in the back-end.
+\*_This transcript is used to emit notifications from the frontend side, such as API errors, but it is not connected to the Transcript global in the backend.
 To do that, the server should send notifications to the client, but it is not implemented at the moment of writing this documentation._

 #### Class browser